 The average GPA for students accepted to dental schools is about 3.5.
 Admissions committees look at overall GPA, science GPA and also upward or downward trends.

 Dental schools require the DAT exam.
 There are four sub-tests: natural sciences (biology, general chemistry and organic chemistry), perceptual ability (spatial and three-dimensional thinking; PAT), reading comprehension and quantitative reasoning (math).
-You will recieve a score of 1-30 for each of the three science areas and each of the three other sub-tests.
+You will receive a score of 1-30 for each of the three science areas and each of the three other sub-tests.
 You also get a "total science" score (the three sciences) and an "Academic Average" (AA) score (the three sciences plus reading and math).
 Individual dental schools publish the average AA, science and PAT scores for their admitted students; these are somewhat variable, but the average AA score nationally is about 19.4.

 You should take the DAT in the spring of your junior year, after completing the minimum course requirements above.
 A strong GPA can sometimes help compensate for a slightly weaker DAT, or vice-versa.